 Ready to spend this fall in Vermont?
 If so then you’ve come to the right place, my fall-loving friend!

-I mean, not only is Vermont in the fall totes magotes awesome (fall foliage much?) but I’ve spent nearly every Vermont of my natural born life in this beyond gorg state.
+I mean, not only is Vermont in the fall totes magotes awesome (fall foliage much?) but I’ve spent nearly every fall of my natural born life in this beyond gorg state enjoying the awesome magic of fall in New England.

 Yeah, my dad has a house on the New York side of Lake Champlain.
 Therefore, I’ve been spending fall in Vermont/upstate New York for as long as I can remember.

-Anyway, what I’m trying to say is that I REALLY do know what I’m talking about when it comes to spending fall in Vermont.
+Anyway, what I’m trying to say is that I REALLY do know what I’m talking about when it comes to spending fall in Vermont, which is easily one of the best places to visit in the USA in October.

 So, throughout the course of this mildly long post, I’m going to share all of my super-secret, insider tips on: